DDuunk/ECG/README.md

-# ECG
+# ECG-App
-Bluetooth LE ECG Device App source code
+Bluetooth LE ECG device app source code, see [ECG-Device](https://github.com/DDuunk/ECG-Device) for the hardware used in this project.